paradise-runner/kaleidoscope/README.md

 ```bash
 kaleidoscope --run "go build . && ./kaleidoscope --run 'echo \"hello world\"'"
 ```
 This command will run Kaleidoscope to help implement changes to its own codebase, and then build the updated binary.
-The inner `go run main.go --run 'echo "hello world"'` command just spins up a simple test command to verify functionality for you to see in the panes.
+The inner `go build . && ./kaleidoscope --run 'echo \"hello world\"'` command just spins up a simple test command to verify functionality for you to see in the panes.

 ## License